awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_api_ref.md

 Amazon GuardDuty monitors the security of your AWS environment by analyzing and processing VPC Flow Logs and AWS CloudTrail event logs\.
 This guide describes GuardDuty API operations\.

+**Note**
+All GuardDuty actions are logged by Amazon CloudTrail\.
+For more information, see [Logging Amazon GuardDuty API Calls with AWS CloudTrail](http://docs.aws.amazon.com/guardduty/latest/ug/logging-using-cloudtrail.html)\.

 **Topics**
 + [AcceptInvitation](accept-invitation.md)
 + [ArchiveFindings](archive-findings.md)